 |Ship’s Dog :

 Mollymawk’s life revolves around the ocean and the seasons.
 We go wherever we want to go and we stay as long as we feel like staying (or as long as the immigration people will let us stay…).
-We travel on the wind – we do our best to avoid polluting the sea and the skies with any noxious fumes – and the weather is our only master.
+We travel on the wind – we do our best to avoid polluting the sea and the skies with any noxious fumes – and the weather and our whims are our only masters.

 Living On Sunshine (And The Sea)

-Some of our favourite things are sunshine, islands, big whales, making new friends, red wine, sprouted mung beans, foreign languages, music, and the ocean.
+Some of the Mollymawk team’s favourite things are sunshine, islands, big whales, making new friends, red wine, sprouted mung beans, foreign languages, music, and the ocean.

 Mind you, steam engines must have been even worse.

 We aren’t Luddites.
 Plainly, man’s big mistake was in coming down from the trees, but we realise that it’s too late to do anything about that now.
 We don’t try to live our lives in the last century.
-We have computers and a GPS – although we prefer to navigate by the sun and the stars – and by the use of modern technological wizardry we can harvest enough power from the wind and the sun to be able to light our cabins with LEDs and run electric drills, a sewing machine, and a DC welder.
+We have computers and a GPS (although we still prefer to navigate by the sun and the stars), and by the use of modern technological wizardry we can harvest enough power from the wind and the sun to be able to light our cabins with LEDs and run electric drills, a sewing machine, and a DC welder.